(919) 752-3088

 Steps in the Step-Parent Adoption Process

-This process doesn’t just grant legal status—it strengthens the bond you’ve already built and gives it lasting protection under the law.
+This process doesn’t just grant legal status—it strengthens the bond you’ve built and gives it lasting protection under the law.
 Step-parent adoption in North Carolina moves through several clear steps:

 • Obtain Consent or Terminate Parental Rights: The court must address the other biological parent’s rights.
 That parent may give consent, or you may file for termination.